-In 2020, Calon is poised at the start of a 3.5 year clinical testing process for the MiniVAD™ aimed at achieving approval for the device in Europe (CE Mark) and the USA (FDA).
+In 2022, Calon is actively focused on a 3.5 year clinical development and testing process for the MiniVAD™ aimed at achieving approval for the device in Europe (CE Mark) and the USA (FDA).

 Based on the clinical experience of leading cardiac surgeon Professor Stephen Westaby, Calon established itself in Swansea under the guidance of Professor Marc Clement in 2007.

-Now led by CEO Stuart McConchie, who has unparalleled experience of Ventricular Assist Device development, and chairman Marc Clement, Calon has brought together expertise in mechanical and electrical engineering, design, testing, production and quality control.
+Now led by CEO Peter Hinchliffe, who has extensive cardiac and vascular medical device experience including Cardiac and Ventricular Assist Device development, and chairman Marc Clement, Calon has brought together expertise in mechanical and electrical engineering, design, testing, production and quality control.

 Calon has assembled a first class team with world leading expertise in the areas required to deliver the next generation implantable blood pump and associated control system.